-How to use a Brand Key Model to display your brand’s USP
+How to use a Brand Key Model to display your brand’s unique selling proposition

 A Brand Key model is a tool from consumer marketing that allows marketers to lay out the unique selling proposition (USP) elements of their brand on one page.
 Essentially, this article will go through the Brand Key model explained with nine elements that build the USP.
 And, with each element, we will show you the work you need to do.
 Moreover, we will leave you with plenty of Brand Key examples so that you can see how it will work on a brand like yours.
 This is a tool that originated out of the Unilever brand teams.